mauricekorf/CarefullyCausal/README.md

 based on a single cut-off value (e.g $0.05$) where below that value it is interpreted as *useful* and above it is interpreted as *not useful*.
-In this way the focus is generally purely on the statistical significance and tends to result in underacknowledgment of the practical significance.[^6] [^7] [^8]
+In this way the focus is generally purely on the statistical significance and tends to result in underacknowledgment of practical significance.[^6] [^7] [^8]

-`CarefullyCausal` currently supports five different estimators, as shown below, where key characteristics of each are listed:
+`CarefullyCausal` currently supports five different estimators, as shown below, where key characteristics of each are briefly listed:

 - *Outcome Regression*: for outcome regression `glm` is implemented.
   When `family = "gaussian"` linear regression is by default performed